 - Reprise: How Much Do Community College Students Actually Pay For Textbooks? on

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: informational-cascades

-By Michael FeldsteinMore Posts (1080) Stephen Downes’ new column on e-Learn does a great job of showing that solving the informational cascade problem is more challenging than I had presented it to be in my own article on the topic.
-In fact, his own analysis … Continue reading
+By Michael FeldsteinMore Posts (1080) Stephen Downes’ new column on e-Learn does a great job of showing that solving the informational cascade problem is more challenging than I had presented it to be in my own article on the topic. … Continue reading

 By Michael FeldsteinMore Posts (1080) Jeremy Wagstaff, after giving a fairly in-depth summary of my informational cascades article, responds with the following counterpoint: On the other hand, there’s also plenty of evidence to suggest blogs foster a healthy discussion and … Continue reading

 By Michael FeldsteinMore Posts (1080) I was mistaken in an earlier post when I claimed that informational cascades research comes from the “heuristics and biases approach” in psychology.
 It definitely comes from behavioral economics.
 Both behavioral economics and the heuristics … Continue reading

 By Michael FeldsteinMore Posts (1080) Stephen Downes’ mention of my article on informational cascades (thanks for the plug, Stephen) led me to his post in the trdev discussion group.
 He writes: In network theory, ‘groupthink’ is an instance of what … Continue reading

 By Michael FeldsteinMore Posts (1080) If you liked my article on informational cascades then you will probably want to read Cass Sunstein’s Why Societies Need Dissent.
 Sunstein, a law professor at the University of Chicago, writes in detail about the … Continue reading